pretix/pretix/doc/api/deviceauth.rst

        "rsa_pubkey": "-----BEGIN PUBLIC KEY-----\nMIIBIjANBgkqh…nswIDAQAB\n-----END PUBLIC KEY-----\n"
    }

-The ``rsa_pubkey`` is optional any only required for certain fatures such as working with reusable media and NFC cryptography.
+The ``rsa_pubkey`` is optional any only required for certain features such as working with reusable media and NFC cryptography.

 Every initialization token can only be used once.
 On success, you will receive a response containing